 Light filtering solar shades are an excellent option for cutting off the glare and harmful UV rays while preserving the view and filling the room with a diffused light.
 Solar shades also provide partial privacy during the day, keeping the interiors hidden, while you can enjoy the lovely view outside from within the comforts of your room.

 Dual roller shades come with two roller fabrics; one a light filtering solar shade facing the outside, while the second a blackout roller shade facing the room.
 With these shades, you get the dual benefit of filtering light or cutting off light completely.
 Now you can enjoy both the view and privacy while switching to total darkness whenever you feel like it.
+Go for motorized dual roller shades for added convenience with a remote control.

 Why Should You Get the Measurements Right?